jamen/neta/CONTRIBUTING.md

 ```

 ## What do I do?
-Take a look at issues labeled with [`help wanted`](https://github.com/jamen/campfire/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) if you don't know where to start.
+Take a look at issues labeled with [`help wanted`](https://github.com/jamen/neta/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) if you don't know where to start.
 If there are none then feel free to poke around in the rest of the issues.

 ## Licensing
-Campfire is licensed under MIT and any contributions made towards Campfire are (must be) licensed under MIT as well.
+Neta is licensed under MIT and any contributions made towards Neta are (must be) licensed under MIT as well.